allthingstalk/arduino-wifi-sdk/README.md

 device.send(payload);
 ```

 - `payload.reset()` clears the message queue, so you’re sure what you’re about to send is the only thing that’s going to be sent.
 - `payload.set("asset_name", value)` adds a message to queue.
+	You can add as many messages (payloads) as you like, before actually sending them to AllThingsTalk.
     -  `asset_name` is the name of asset on your AllThingsTalk Maker.
+       This argument is of type `char*`, in case you’re defining it as a variable.
-    -  `value` is the value you want to send.
+    -  `value` is the data you want to send.
+It can be of any type.
-    You can add multiple messages (payloads) before actually sending them to AllThingsTalk.

 - `device.send(payload)` sends everything in message queue to AllThingsTalk.
+It also returns boolean **true** or **false** depending on if the message went through or not.

 ## ABCL